defold/doc/docs/en/tutorials/grading.md

 cell_{high} = \left \lceil{B \times (N - 1)} \right \rceil
 $$

-Then we should sample color values from each cell and interpolate the colors linearly, according to the formula:
+Then we sample color values from each of these cells and interpolate the colors linearly, according to the formula:

 $$
 color = color_{low} \times (1 - C_{frac}) + color_{high} \times C_{frac}
 $$

 Here `color`~low~ is the color sampled from the lower (leftmost) cell and `color`~high~ is the color sampled from the higher (rightmost) cell.
+The GLSL function `mix()` performs this linear interpolation for us.

-The value `C`~frac~ is the fractional part of the blue channel value scaled to the `0`--`15` color range:
+The value `C`~frac~ above is the fractional part of the blue channel value scaled to the `0`--`15` color range:

 $$
 C_{frac} = B \times (N - 1) - \left \lfloor{B \times (N - 1)} \right \rfloor
 $$

-The implementation of this in the fragment shader *grade.fp* is pretty straightforward:
+Again, there is a GLSL function that gives us the fractional part of a value.
+It's called `frac()`.
+The final implementation in the fragment shader (*grade.fp*) is quite straightforward:

 ```glsl
 varying mediump vec4 position;